-The visuals for the Highland Saga show and music videos were shot in stunning and mystical locations in the Scottish Highlands.
+The visuals for the show and the music videos were shot in stunning and mystical locations in the Scottish Highlands.

 Most of the filming was done at what is probably Scotland’s most famous lake: Loch Lomond.
 In the course of a few days - and experiencing vastly differing weather conditions - the film team explored the shores.
 On two occasions they were lucky enough to capture a rainbow stretching over the lake - a truly magnificent nature spectacle!